 It has been short-term commercial considerations which have seen five of the six back away from plans for new nuclear for the time being.
 And that’s one reason why switching away from the Big Six to a Green supplier is important.

-We have identified seven suppliers who do not include any nuclear power in their overall fuel mix: Bulb, Ecotricity, Good Energy, Green Energy, Green Star Energy, LoCO2 Energy and Ovo Energy.
+We have identified nine suppliers who do not include any nuclear power in their overall fuel mix: Bulb, Ecotricity, Fischer Energy, Good Energy, Green Energy, Green Star Energy, LoCO2 Energy, Ovo Energy and Tonik Energy.

 Green Energy includes electricity from gas-fired combined heat and power, which is more energy efficient, lowering CO2 emissions compared with gas used solely for electricity generation.